vanapaladheerajvarma/Sentiment-analysis-on-Text/README.md

  ## Data Agoisition && Data Preparation

- Fortunately kears provides us this dataset so it performs necessary Data cleaning,pre processing
+ Fortunately kears provides us this dataset so it performs necessary Data cleaning and Pre processing also

  so now construct a Table which consists of word and frequency from the dataset Corpus(collection of all Documents or Reviews)